 The Scope of Work presents all related tasks, duties, and limitations to obtain the expected results of the project in a clear manner.
 A scope of work (SOW) document usually contains the following components:

 A brief statement describing the need for the project and a short project description.

 This section should include all the expected results that must be achieved through the project.
 It must include all related information that will help a contractor understand the project’s requirements.

 This section should contain, in terms of budget and technical data, the quantifiable goals of the project.
 Project scopes include:

 - Technical considerations: Specific technical measurements or methodologies relevant to the contractor’s performance.

-- Tasks: Specific tasks that are needed to satisfy project objectives, with detailed milestones and results that should be obtained from these tasks.
+- Tasks: Specific tasks needed to satisfy project objectives, with detailed milestones and results that should be obtained from these tasks.

 A summary of the project schedule including completion dates for all related tasks and the expected project duration.

-Because the scope of work is much more detailed than an estimate and requires the consultation of an engineer, it cannot be provided free of charge.
+The scope of work is much more detailed than an estimate and requires the consultation of an engineer.
+These complex SOWs take time and therefore, normally are not provided free of charge.

-If you have an excavation, drainage, grading or other major landscape construction project, contact New England Enterprises to request an expert consultation.
-With over 25 years of excavation and landscaping experience, New England Enterprises will make sure that your project is done right, from consultation to completion.
+Starting with an estimate isn’t enough if you have an excavation, drainage, grading or other major landscape construction project.
+Contact New England Enterprises to request an expert consultation.
+With over 25 years of excavation and landscaping experience, New England Enterprises will make sure that your project is done right, from consultation to estimate to completion.